aarushgupta2735/NoC_testing_DAN/README.md

 Patterns (p_count): Workload in the test sequence given to the core
 Scan: Fixed latency/subtask

+# Current Main State
+We have the lmga_igsa code as the starter code to build on top of : https://github.com/aarushgupta2735/NoC_testing_LMGA_IGSA

 # Objective:
 1. Create a Multi-Head Attention based solution for mapping IO pairs to cores